-August 24, 2022 – To take a circular approach to used car tyres, Mercedes-Benz relies on chemical recycling.
+December 21, 2023 – To take a circular approach to used car tyres, Mercedes-Benz relies on chemical recycling.
 The tyre recycling process reduces the use of fossil resources and the carbon footprint.
-The EQE and the S-Class will be the first production models to be equipped with bow door handles made from recycled plastic.
+The EQE and the S-Class were the first production models to receive bow door handles made of recycled plastic.

 On the road to a fully electric future, Mercedes-Benz is consistently pursuing a holistic approach.
 One of the focal points here is the careful use of resources.
 In this respect, the company is also rethinking the composition of all materials used in its vehicles.
 The goal is to increasingly decouple resource consumption from growth in production output.
 In addition, Mercedes-Benz AG is striving to increase the share of recycled materials in its passenger car fleet to an average of 40 per cent by 2030.